 Single amplified genomes (SAGs) are products of whole genome amplification reactions performed on individual cells or other DNA-containing particles (1, 3).
-SAG generation involves physical separation, lysis and DNA amplification of individual cells/particles.
-SCGC has developed state-of-the-art techniques for each of these steps (2) and combined them in service S-201.
+SAG generation involves measurement of optical properties, physical separation, lysis and DNA amplification of individual cells/particles.
+SCGC has developed state-of-the-art techniques for each of these steps (2) and combined them in services S-201 - S-204.

-SAG generation 2 (S-201)
+SAG Generation (S-201)